seanriceaz/yl-inf-sync/README.md

 2. Install [PM2](https://pm2.io/doc/en/runtime/quick-start/): `$ npm install pm2 -g`
 3. Setup the daemon to run forever: `$ pm2 start schedule.js --name inf_yl_sync`
 4. Setup the daemon to restart on server reboot: `pm2 startup` (follow the instructions it gives you)

+## Disclaimer

+This code seems to work for me and my particular connection.
+It may not work for you.
+I've provided it as a way to help you get started with your own solution.
+In other words, it's for educational purposes only.
+As such, I'm not responsible for how you use it and any data loss or other damages you may incur.

+Code responsibly!